optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 As in numerical optimization, we should implement the core functionality for first and second derivative for functions that map from 1-Dimensional numpy arrays to 1-Dimensional numpy arrays.
-All pytree handling or other handling of function outputs (e.g. functions that return a `CriterionValue`) should be done outside of the core functions.
+All pytree handling or other handling of function outputs (e.g. functions that return a `FunctionValue`) should be done outside of the core functions.

 ##### Deprecate Richardson Extrapolation (and prepare alternatives)